 Early childhood learning is crucial to later educational attainment, but in many rural areas the Guatemalan government does not provide preschool.
 Without having set foot in a classroom before the age of 7, these rural children run a high risk of early failure.
 In 2015, 27% of all children failed to pass the 1st grade.
 Children that struggle to pass the 1st grade are far more likely to abandon their studies prior to completing primary school, severely limiting their opportunities later in life.

 Providing programs to underserved rural areas will help stem the tide of failure in primary school by preparing children to learn.
-Training community youth to be program facilitators will create jobs for them and raise awareness of early childhood learning among parents.
-Longer term, early learning can have a significant positive impact on children's future opportunities and livelihoods as adults.
-Magical classroom currently has 22 classrooms and plans on reaching a total of 50 within two years.
+Training community youth to be program facilitators creates jobs for them and raises awareness of early childhood learning among parents.
+Longer term, early learning can have a significant positive impact on children's future opportunities and livelihoods as adults and reduce the pressure on other countries borders by starting businesses and getting jobs.

 This project has provided additional documentation in a PDF file (projdoc.pdf).